Last updated: May 24, 2026

 The Preakness Stakes is run at Pimlico Race Course in Baltimore two weeks after the Kentucky Derby.
 At 1 3/16 miles, it is actually the shortest of the three Triple Crown races — slightly shorter than the Derby — which means fresh horses enter with a real chance.
 A horse that did not run the Derby, or that finished well back, can rest fully and target the Preakness specifically.
 This is why the Preakness field often looks different from the Derby field and why Derby winners have lost here to horses nobody considered Triple Crown threats two weeks earlier.

-The Preakness debuted in 1873 — two years before the Kentucky Derby — and was named after a colt called Preakness who won the Dinner Party Stakes on Pimlico’s opening day in 1870.
-The winner is draped in a blanket of black-eyed Susans — Maryland’s state flower — in the winner’s circle.
+The Preakness debuted in 1873 — two years before the Kentucky Derby — and is named after Preakness, a colt bred in the Preakness region of New Jersey who won at Pimlico on the track’s opening day in 1870.
+The winner is draped in a blanket of black-eyed Susans in the winner’s circle.
 The race is also associated with the “Alibi Breakfast,” a pre-race gathering dating to the 1930s where trainers, owners, and jockeys would informally discuss their horses’ chances.

 The Belmont Stakes

 The Belmont Stakes earns its nickname “The Test of the Champion” honestly.
-At 1½ miles on a dirt track at Belmont Park in Elmont, New York, it is the longest race any of these horses will run all year — and they run it three weeks after the Preakness, five weeks after the Derby.
-A horse attempting the Triple Crown arrives at Belmont having already run two of the hardest races of its life in the previous five weeks.
+At 1½ miles, traditionally run at Belmont Park in Elmont, New York, it is the longest race any of these horses will run all year — three weeks after the Preakness — just five weeks after the Derby.
 The Belmont has ended more Triple Crown bids than any other race in history.

 Why the Triple Crown Is So Hard to Win

 The compressed schedule.
 Five weeks is not enough recovery time between three demanding races for most horses.
 A hard Derby performance leaves physical and mental fatigue that two weeks cannot fully resolve.
-By the time a horse reaches the Belmont, it has run three of the hardest races of its career in the previous five weeks — at an age when most horses are still developing physically.
+By the time a horse reaches the Belmont, it has run three of the hardest races of its career in a span of five weeks — at an age when most horses are still developing physically.

 The fresh competition.
 The Preakness and Belmont both attract horses that specifically skipped the Derby to arrive rested.
-Trainers know that a Derby winner is tired.
-Sending in a fresh horse against a fatigued favorite is sound strategy, and it works often enough that it consistently disrupts Triple Crown bids.
-The Derby winner is always the betting favorite at the Preakness — and the betting favorite doesn’t always win.
+A Derby winner is tired.
+Sending a fresh horse against a fatigued favorite is sound strategy, and it disrupts Triple Crown bids regularly.

 All 13 Triple Crown Winners